mgrgic1/-49900-Server-Backend/README.md

 `localhost:5000/users/edit/id` - PUT request to edit a user by their ID

 `localhost:5000/users/remove/id` - DELETE request to remove a user by their ID

+# User Goals Commands:
+`localhost:5000/userGoals/id` - GET request to view all goals for a specific USER ID.
+The `id` specified must be the user's id.

+`localhost:5000/userGoals/addGoal` - POST request to add a goal to the database for a specific user.

+`localhost:5000/userGoals/edit/goalId` - PUT request to edit a user's goal.
+Must specify a GOAL ID, not a user id.

+`localhost:5000/userGoals/remove/goalId` - DELETE request to remove a user's goal.
+Must specify a GOAL ID, not a user id.